 Mike Levine Lakelands Trail State Park

+In 2018, the trail was renamed to honor Michigan Trails champion Mike Levine.
 Explore a 360° view of the Mike Levine Lakelands trails here.

 1. Stockbridge Trailhead (M-52 and S. Center St, Stockbridge, MI 49285)